AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_pipeline_doc_standard.md

 ## Usage Instructions

-The README must provide basic instructions for using the pipeline, including:
+The README should provide basic instructions for using the pipeline, including:

 1. How to run the pipeline
 2. Any required parameters or configuration options